shivambatra76/Multilingual-Spam-classifier/README.md

 # Multilingual-Spam-classifier
-In this project we have implemented a spam classifier  using Multilingual Embedding to classify in more than 10 languages.
+In this project I have implemented a spam classifier  using Multilingual Embedding to classify in more than 10 languages.

 Pipeline of the Project: